JanEGerken/ms-in-dnns/lecture_c/assignment_c.md

 ### 1.b Different initialization and optimization algorithms (15 Points)

 You will see that it is not easy to solve this optimization problem using gradient descent.
 Explain why (hint: compute the Hessian of the loss).
 One way to make the problem easier is to initialize the weights as $0.1^k$ for the $x^k$ term.
 Another strategy to obtain a better solution is to use gradient descent with momentum.
-Find a good combination of learning rate and momentum which works well for this problem and report the final loss after 100 optimization steps.
+Try the suggested initialization scheme and find a good combination of learning rate and momentum which works well for this problem and report the final loss after 100 optimization steps.
 Plot the loss against steps and the final optimized polynomial.

-Next, try using the Adam optimizer to solve this problem.
+Next, try using PyTorch's Adam optimizer to solve this problem.
 Find a good learning rate, plot the loss against steps and the final fit.
 Report the final loss.

 PyTorch includes an implementation of the second-order [Limited-Memory BFGS algorithm](https://en.wikipedia.org/wiki/Limited-memory_BFGS) under `torch.optim.LBFGS` which computes an approximation to the inverse of the Hessian.
 Use this optimizer to find the best-fit polynomial, report the final loss and plot the loss against steps as well as the final fit.
 Discuss your results.

 ## 2. Neural network training in numpy (35 Points)

 In this exercise, you will write a Python script `numpy_nn.py` which implements and trains a simple neural network in NumPy, illustrating what PyTorch does with its autograd system.
+Check your code by using the test suite.

 ### 2.a Backpropagation in NumPy (20 Points)
 Implement a linear layer similar to `torch.nn.Linear` in numpy.
 The linear layer should be a class `NPLinear` with attributes